DugongBioinformatics/dugongbioinformatics.github.io/README.md

 ### DugongGUI Version <a name="DugongGUI" /> [[menu]](#menu)

+This is the preinstalled software suite that enables better use of DugongGUI:

 - [Xfce4](https://www.xfce.org/) (translated as four individual letters) is a free and open source desktop environment for Unix platforms such as Linux, Solaris and BSD.
 As a fast, easy-to-use open-source workbench, it was selected as the official GUI for the Dugong project.
 - [IceWM](http://www.icewm.org/) is a window manager designed for lightweight simplicity and ease of use, but not focused on customizability.
 It looks similar to Windows 95.
 In beta testing at Dugong.